apache/shardingsphere/document/current/content/features/sharding/principle/rewrite.en.md

 ```

 It can be seen that the SQL above does not include an auto-increment key, which will be filled by the database itself.
-After Sharding-Sphere set an auto-increment key, the SQL will be rewritten as:
+After ShardingSphere set an auto-increment key, the SQL will be rewritten as:

 ```
 INSERT INTO t_order (`field1`, `field2`, order_id) VALUES (10, 1, xxxxx);